 Once you are happy with the placement, select them both and click the slice button on the bottom right toolbar.

-Separate the sliced parts and select them all and hit the delete button.
+Separate the sliced parts from your text and select all of the sliced parts and hit the delete button.
 Now you can move your script up into the space left in the background text.

 It’s super important to remember to select your script text and change it back from print to cut.